Boone Tavern Hotel of Berea College

 The suggestion became a reality in 1909 when what was to become the historic Boone Tavern Hotel was opened.
 Built on the old "Dixie Highway," and named after early Kentucky explorer Daniel Boone, the historic Boone Tavern Hotel & Restaurant is prominently located on the College Square in Berea, Kentucky.

-Owned by Berea College and operated with student workers, the facility is nearing its centennial year.
-Boone Tavern features 63 elegantly designed guest accommodations furnished with reproduction Early American furniture made by Berea College Woodcraft.
+Owned by Berea College and operated with student workers, Boone Tavern features 63 elegantly designed guest accommodations furnished with reproduction Early American furniture made by Berea College Woodcraft.
 The hotel offers private meeting rooms and provides free guest parking.

 From the windows of its main dining room, a number of Berea College's academic buildings are visible to Hotel guests.
 But it's the dining itself that has brought Boone Tavern much of its international acclaim for traditional and creative southern cuisine.
 The landmark Boone Tavern Dining Room offers historic menu favorites like "Chicken Flakes in a Bird's Nest" developed by Richard Hougen, the late innkeeper.
 Evening meals offer an array of delightful and creative appetizers, salads, entrees and desserts developed by award-winning Executive Chef Jeffrey Newman.
 Other historic menu favorites served at Boone Tavern include "spoonbread" - a "must-have" signature item of Boone Tavern dining and the dish that inspired an annual community-wide three-day festival in Berea every Fall.